alipay/agentUniverse/docs/guidebook/en/2_2_1_Agent_Related_Domain_Objects.md

-# Agents and Related Domain Objects
+# Agent and Related Domain Objects
-In this chapter, we will highlight agents and related core domain objects.
+In this chapter, we will highlight agent and related core domain objects.
 We have omitted their corresponding code parts.
 If you wish to learn more, please read the [API Reference](4_1_API_Reference.md) Section.

 ## Agent Base Class
 Package path: `agentuniverse.agent.agent.Agent`